-Without over-allotment exercise ove With full r-allotment exercise
+Without over-allotment exercise With full over-allotment exercise

-Per Share \$ 1.04125 \$ 1.04125
+Per Share \$ \$

-Total \$ 4,165,000 \$ 4,789,750
+Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$276,650.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$

 A prospectus supplement and accompanying prospectus in electronic format may be made available on the web sites maintained by one or more underwriters, or selling group members, if any, participating in the offering.
 The underwriters may agree to allocate a number of shares to underwriters and selling group members for sale to their online brokerage account holders.
 Internet distributions will be allocated by the representatives to underwriters and selling group members that may make Internet distributions on the same basis as other allocations.